-On June 28, 2017, we completed the contribution of our portfolio of commercial real estate assets to Granite Point Mortgage Trust Inc., or Granite Point, a newly formed Maryland corporation intended to qualify as a REIT and focused on directly originating, investing in and managing senior commercial mortgage loans and other debt and debtlike commercial real estate investments.
+On June 28, 2017, we completed the contribution of our portfolio of commercial real estate assets to Granite Point Mortgage Trust Inc., or Granite Point, a newly formed Maryland corporation intended to qualify as a REIT and focused on directly originating, investing in and managing senior floating-rate commercial mortgage loans and other debt and debt-like commercial real estate investments.
 We contributed our equity interests in our wholly owned subsidiary, TH Commercial Holdings LLC, to Granite Point and, in exchange for our contribution, received approximately 33.1 million shares of common stock of Granite Point, representing approximately 76.5% of the outstanding stock of Granite Point upon completion of the initial public offering, or IPO, of its common stock on June 28, 2017.

 On November 1, 2017, we distributed, on a pro rata basis, the 33.1 million shares of Granite Point common stock that we acquired in connection with the contribution to the holders of our common stock outstanding as of the close of business on October 20, 2017.
-Due to our controlling ownership interest in Granite Point through November 1, 2017, our results of operations and financial condition through such date reflect Granite Point's commercial strategy, which includes as target assets first mortgages, mezzanine loans, B-notes and preferred equity.
-As of November 1, 2017, we no longer have a controlling interest in Granite Point and, therefore, have deconsolidated Granite Point and its subsidiaries from our financial statements and reclassified all of Granite Point's prior period assets, liabilities and results of operations to discontinued operations.
+Due to our controlling ownership interest in Granite Point through November 1, 2017, our results of operations and financial condition through such date reflect Granite Point's commercial strategy.
+As of November 1, 2017, we no longer had a controlling interest in Granite Point and, therefore, deconsolidated Granite Point and its subsidiaries from our financial statements and reclassified all of Granite Point's prior period assets, liabilities and results of operations to discontinued operations.

 On April 26, 2018, we announced that we had entered into a definitive merger agreement pursuant to which we would acquire CYS Investments, Inc., or CYS, a Maryland corporation investing in primarily Agency RMBS and treated as a REIT for U.S. federal income tax purposes.
 The transaction was approved by the stockholders of both Two Harbors and CYS on July 27, 2018, and the merger was completed on July 31, 2018, at which time CYS became our wholly owned subsidiary.
 In exchange for all of the shares of CYS common stock outstanding immediately prior to the effective time of the merger, we issued approximately 72.6 million new shares of common stock, as well as aggregate cash consideration of \$15.0 million, to CYS common stockholders.
 In addition, we issued 3 million shares of newly classified Series D cumulative redeemable preferred stock and 8 million shares of newly classified Series E cumulative redeemable preferred stock in exchange for all shares of CYS's Series A and Series B cumulative redeemable preferred stock outstanding prior to the effective time of the merger.
+The financial results of CYS since the closing date of the acquisition have been included in our condensed consolidated financial statements.

 We believe our investment model allows management to allocate capital across various sectors within the mortgage market, with a focus on asset selection and the implementation of a relative value investment approach.
 Our capital allocation decisions factor in the opportunities in the marketplace, the cost of financing and the cost of hedging interest rate, prepayment, credit and other portfolio risks.
 As a result, capital allocation reflects management's flexible approach to investing in the marketplace.
-The following table provides our capital allocation in each of our investment strategies as of June 30, 2018 and the four immediately preceding period ends:
+The following table provides our capital allocation in each of our investment strategies as of September 30, 2018 and the four immediately preceding period ends:

 As of

-June 30, 2018 March 31, 2018 December 31, 2017 September 30, 2017 June 30, 2017
+September 30, 2018 June 30, 2018 March 31, 2018 December 31, 2017 September 30, 2017

-Rates strategy 68% 69% 68% 55% 54%
+Rates strategy 76% 68% 69% 68% 55%

-Credit strategy 32% 31% 32% 29% 28%
+Credit strategy 24% 32% 31% 32% 29%

-Commercial strategy (1) % % % 16% 18%
+Commercial strategy (1) -% 16%